conalli/bookshelf-backend/README.md

 This is the repository for the backend.
 If you would like to work on the frontend, check out the [frontend repository](https://github.com/conalli/bookshelf-web) 📘.

-The backend is written entirely in Go, using Redis and MongoDB (with MongoDB Atlas).
+The backend is written entirely in Go, using Redis and MongoDB (with MongoDB Atlas) and currently deployed to Heroku.
 To get started

 - Clone this repository.